thecredibleway/thecredibleway-com/docs/faq/questions/born-without-choice-yet-doomed-for-not-choosing-god.md

 But He also gives us the freedom to reject Him. **And that's what makes this not a question of fate, but of responsibility!**
 God is our loving Father (Eph 3:14-15) and we can part of His family.

-The Savior stands in the boat, hand outstretched. *The invitation is real. **The choice is yours.***
+The Saviour stands in the boat, hand outstretched. *The invitation is real. **The choice is yours.***

 And perhaps the correct question here is not, *"Why am I here?"* but *"Now that I am here, what will I do with Jesus?"*